 In our last post, we discussed the flexibility of working within a coalition.
 This final post in the series will illustrate practical application of the coalition approach and provide examples of its framework.

-While Elevated Resources is not alone in servicing coalitions, our support structure and ELEVATE technology platform enable a “network” approach.
+While Elevated Resources is not alone in servicing coalitions, our support structure and technology partnerships enable a “network” approach.
 This framework allows us to establish unique features and workflow for each network member (i.e. each company within the coalition) while allowing cross-pollination of suppliers and processes, while producing and reporting analytics across the entire coalition.

 As an example, we support a state licensee of a major health care insurance association.
 The licensee manages operations for four other state licensees.
 The challenge was to establish unique MSP features for all licensees while being able to view all operations under a common program.
 Fortunately, the architects of the platform allowed for multiple MSP operational views within the tenant which rolled up to a global view.
 That allowed the MSP team to appear unique to stakeholders within each licensee firm which in essence created four MSPs within one program.